ansible/molecule/doc/source/installation.rst

 Pip
 ===

-Pip is the only supported installation method.
+:std:doc:`pip <pip:usage>` is the only supported installation method.

 Requirements
 ------------